-What is the difference between synthetic and natural folate (vitamin B9)?
+What is the difference between synthetic Folic acid and natural folate in pregnancy (vitamin B9)?

 Vitamin B9 is a common supplement for people to take.
 But this water-soluble nutrient can be one of the more confusing members of the B vitamin family due to the different names given to it when in supplement or food form.
 Its correct name when talking about food forms is ‘folate’ while synthetic forms are most commonly referred to as ‘folic acid’.
 Interest has increased into the types of vitamin B9 we might be ingesting and how genetic individuality affects absorption and our body’s management of a naturally produced substance called ‘homocysteine'.

 - What is the key difference between 'folate' and 'folic acid'

 - Natural vs synthetic nutrients - absorption is the difference